9999starlight/random_chart/README.md

 Second page is for statistics (on url '/statistics').
 This page shows change statistics for all 10 fields.
 This is presented with charts and additional listing for all values.
 Chart shows value changes (y axis) in time on every 2 seconds (x axis).

 When going from '/' to '/statistics' all the changes are paused, and on returning back changes are resumed.
+*vuex-persisted state used with session storage (to be cleaned after app closes)